stephaniecrocker91/finalCapstone/README.md

 * * *

-## USING THE PROGRAM: Step by step guide on how to use the program
+## HOW TO USE THE TASK MANAGEMENT PROGRAM: Step by step instructions
 ----------------

 * * *